janhq/jan/docs/docs/guides/linux.md

 ![Downloading](img/downloading.PNG)

 ## Step 3: Start the model
 Once your model is downloaded.
-Go to "My Models," and then click "Start Model".
+Go to "My Models" and then click "Start Model."

 ![Start model](img/start-model.PNG)

 ## Step 4: Start the conversations
 Now you're ready to start using 👋Jan.ai for conversations:

-Click "Chat" and begin your first conversation by selecting "New conversation".
+Click "Chat" and begin your first conversation by selecting "New conversation."

 You can also check the CPU and Memory usage of the computer.